Decomposing Natural Logic Inferences in Neural NLI: NLI-XY Dataset

 \paragraph{Premise/Hypothesis Pairs} Premise/Hypothesis pairs are constructed by permuting insertion pairs through the set of contexts within the grammatical constraints.
+Such a permutation strategy may generate examples which are not consistently \emph{meaningful}, but we see the monotonicity reasoning pattern as sufficiently rigid and syntactic that it is of interest to observe how models treat less "meaningful" entailment examples that still hold with respect to the natural logic formalism: for example, "I did not swim in a person'' entails "I did not swim in an Irishman" at a systematic level.
+This does raise a question of whether we do (or even should) observe certain systematic behaviours on out-of-distribution examples: we leave the further investigation of this matter for future work.

-Note that the data is split into train, dev and test partitions \emph{before} this permutation occurs, so that there are \textbf{no shared contexts or insertion pairs} between the different data partitions, in an attempt to avoid overlap issues such as those discussed in \cite{question-overlap}
+Lastly, we note that the data is split into train, dev and test partitions \emph{before} this permutation occurs, so that there are \textbf{no shared contexts or insertion pairs} between the different data partitions, in an attempt to avoid overlap issues such as those discussed in \cite{question-overlap}.
+The full dataset statistics are reported in table \ref{tab:dataset}.